Exo-Planetry/Cosmos_web/README.md

 Depth threshold: 0.2
 Duration threshold: 1.0
 Expected Output:
-No exoplanet confirmed based on the provided transit data
+No exoplanet was confirmed based on the provided transit data

 # Test Case 3: Noisy Signal with Thresholds Met
 Input: